ikercb/solveMatrixGame/README.md

 # solveMatrixGame
 Python solver for two-player zero-sum games.

-Implementation of the simplex algorithm to solve the matrix game using tableaus to write the basic form as presented in [1].
+Implementation of the simplex algorithm to solve the matrix game using tableaus to write the basic form as introduced in [1].
 In the next section, the derivation of the linear programming problem is presented.

 ## Solution